gnarzilla/blog.deadlight/README.md

 ## 1. Key Features

 ### **Performance & Content**
-- **Near-zero latency**: Deployed on Cloudflare Workers to deliver content globally in milliseconds.
+- **Minimal latency**: Deployed on Cloudflare Workers to deliver content globally in milliseconds.
 - **D1 Database**: Uses D1 (SQLite at the edge) for fast, low-cost data access.
-- **Full Markdown support**: Write posts using a simple, intuitive syntax.
+- **Markdown support**: Write posts using a simple, intuitive syntax.
 - **SEO-friendly**: Generates clean URLs and post excerpts for better discoverability.

 ### **Security & Administration**